-The foliage consists of numerous small, flat, overlapping needles.

-arranged in a flat spray that is characteristic of all trees of the genus Thuja.
-On the very young trees, these needles may be more lance-shaped and stand away from the branchlet.
-As the main stem of the branch grows and new needles are added, the older branchlets die and drop off after two or three years.
-These conspicuous redish-brown branchlets scattered through the tree in the fall often give rise to the impression that the tree is dying.
+The foliage consists of numerous small, flat, overlapping needles, arranged in a flat spray that is characteristic of all trees of the genus Thuja.
+On the young trees, these needles may be more lance-shaped, and stand away from the branchlet.
+As the main stem of the branch grows and new needles are added, the older branchlets die and drop off after 2 or 3 years.
+These conspicuous reddish-brown branchlets scattered through the tree in the fall often give rise to the impression that the tree is dying.